 Fuel your trip with breakfast at the Central Market

 If you want to truly explore Valencia in 24 hours, you’ll need to rise early.
-The Central Market is the perfect spot to start your day, as it’s in the middle of the old city centre and offers plenty of choices for an early meal.
+The Central Market (Mercado Central) is the perfect spot to start your day, as it’s in the middle of the old city centre and offers plenty of choices for an early meal.

 The market opens at seven, and it’s typically busy all day, but if you get there shortly after the doors open, you’ll beat most of the crowd.
 Take your pick of local fare, including fried dough or fresh fruit.